caronc/apprise-api/README.md

 | `APPRISE_STATELESS_URLS` | For a non-persistent solution, you can take advantage of this global variable.
 Use this to define a default set of Apprise URLs to notify when using API calls to `/notify`.
 If no `{KEY}` is defined when calling `/notify` then the URLs defined here are used instead.
 By default, nothing is defined for this variable.
 | `APPRISE_STATEFUL_MODE` | This can be set to the following possible modes:<br/>📌 **hash**: This is also the default.
 It stores the server configuration in a hash formatted that can be easily indexed and compressed.<br/>📌 **simple**: Configuration is written straight to disk using the `{KEY}.cfg` (if `TEXT` based) and `{KEY}.yml` (if `YAML` based).<br/>📌 **disabled**: Straight up deny any read/write queries to the servers stateful store.
 Effectively turn off the Apprise Stateful feature completely.
 | `APPRISE_CONFIG_LOCK` | Locks down your API hosting so that you can no longer delete/update/access stateful information.
 Your configuration is still referenced when stateful calls are made to `/notify`.
 The idea of this switch is to allow someone to set their (Apprise) configuration up and then as an added security tactic, they may choose to lock their configuration down (in a read-only state).
 Those who use the Apprise CLI tool may still do it, however the `--config` (`-c`) switch will not successfully reference this access point anymore.
 You can however use the `apprise://` plugin without any problem ([see here for more details](https://github.com/caronc/apprise/wiki/Notify_apprise_api)).
 This defaults to `no` and can however be set to `yes` by simply defining the global variable as such.
 | `APPRISE_DENY_SERVICES` | A comma separated set of entries identifying what plugins to deny access to.
 You only need to identify one schema entry associated with a plugin to in turn disable all of it.
-Hence, if you wanted to disable the `glib` plugin, you do not need to additionally include `qt` as well since it's included as part of the (`dbus`) package; consequently specifying `qt` would in turn disable the `glib` module as well (another way to acomplish the same task).
+Hence, if you wanted to disable the `glib` plugin, you do not need to additionally include `qt` as well since it's included as part of the (`dbus`) package; consequently specifying `qt` would in turn disable the `glib` module as well (another way to accomplish the same task).
 To exclude/disable more the one upstream service, simply specify additional entries separated by a `,` (comma) or ` ` (space).
 The `APPRISE_DENY_SERVICES` entries are ignored if the `APPRISE_ALLOW_SERVICES` is identified.
 By default, this is initialized to `windows, dbus, gnome, macos, syslog` (blocking local actions from being issued inside of the docker container)
 | `APPRISE_ALLOW_SERVICES` | A comma separated set of entries identifying what plugins to allow access to.
 You may only use alpha-numeric characters as is the restriction of Apprise Schemas (schema://) anyway.
-To exclusivly include more the one upstream service, simply specify additional entries separated by a `,` (comma) or ` ` (space).
+To exclusively include more the one upstream service, simply specify additional entries separated by a `,` (comma) or ` ` (space).
 The `APPRISE_DENY_SERVICES` entries are ignored if the `APPRISE_ALLOW_SERVICES` is identified.
 | `SECRET_KEY`       | A Django variable acting as a *salt* for most things that require security.
 This API uses it for the hash sequences when writing the configuration files to disk (`hash` mode only).
 | `ALLOWED_HOSTS`    | A list of strings representing the host/domain names that this API can serve.
 This is a security measure to prevent HTTP Host header attacks, which are possible even under many seemingly-safe web server configurations.
 By default this is set to `*` allowing any host.
 Use space to delimit more than one host.
 | `APPRISE_RECURSION_MAX` | This defines the number of times one Apprise API Server can (recursively) call another.
 This is to both support and mitigate abuse through [the `apprise://` schema](https://github.com/caronc/apprise/wiki/Notify_apprise_api) for those who choose to use it.
 When leveraged properly, you can increase this (recursion max) value and successfully load balance the handling of many notification requests through many additional API Servers.
 By default this value is set to `1` (one).